POOJASREEH/Auto-Agent-Designer/README.md

-Auto-Agent-Designer
+*Auto-Agent-Designer*

 A Meta-Agent System That Designs, Evaluates, and Coordinates Specialist AI Agents

-📌 Overview
+Overview

 Auto-Agent-Designer is a meta-agent framework that automatically generates a team of specialist agents—planners, classifiers, extractors, critics, executors, and more—based on a high-level mission description.
 It features an offline DummyLLM, optional OpenAI/Gemini/Groq integration, a multi-agent Coordinator, and a fully instrumented evaluation + simulation pipeline.

 This system is built for experimentation, research, rapid prototyping, and competition environments (e.g., Kaggle Auto-Agents).
 It prioritizes repeatability, transparency, and zero-dependency offline operation while allowing seamless upgrades to real LLM providers.

-🚀 Key Features
+Key Features
-🔧 Meta-Agent Generator
+Meta-Agent Generator

 Converts mission text into a set of structured AgentSpec objects.